maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 val it = 3 : int
 ```

 The "infix" keyword declares a function as infix.
+The infix keyword can be declared before or after a function is being defined.
+An optional number before the function name specifies the precedence of the infix operator.
+Using an infix operator as prefix raises an error.
 ```
 - fun floatAdd (x, y) : real = x + y;
 val floatAdd = fn : real * real -> real